Interpreting Angle Dependent Magnetoresistance in Layered Materials: Application to Cuprates: ADMR and Quasiparticle residue

 \subsection{Decoupled layers approach: addressing $Z_{\v{k}}$}

 Previous work has shown that this Boltzmann transport approach, undertaken in the so-called ``coherent limit" of interlayer transport, is in fact identical to the approach where layers are assumed to be weakly coupled and interlayer transport can be understood as uncorrelated tunneling events, i.e. the ``incoherent limit" \cite{moses_comparison_1999,kennett_sensitivity_2007}.
 The equivalence of these approaches will hold as long as the $z$-axis conductivity $\sigma_{zz}$ is dominated by the $\s{O}(t^{\perp 2})$ term, i.e. the limit where $t^\perp/\epsilon_F$ is small \cite{kennett_sensitivity_2007}.
-However, in this previous work the quasiparticle residue was not addressed systematically.
-Here we address it and verify that $Z_{\v{k}}$ enters via renormalizing the interlayer hopping $t^\perp_{\v{k}}$, $t^\perp_{\v{k}} \rightarrow Z_{\v{k}}t^\perp_{\v{k}}$.
+In the previous work it was suggested that the quasiparticle residue entered by renormalizing the interlayer hopping.
+Here we address it systematically and verify that $Z_{\v{k}}$ enters via renormalizing the interlayer hopping $t^\perp_{\v{k}}$, $t^\perp_{\v{k}} \rightarrow Z_{\v{k}}t^\perp_{\v{k}}$.
 As mentioned, we do this via an explicit calculation using the Kubo formula in the small $t^\perp$ limit, shown in Appendix \ref{sect:Kubo_calc}.
 This calculation begins with uncoupled Fermi liquid layers and couples them perturbatively with a momentum dependent interlayer hopping term.
 The Kubo formula for interlayer conductivity is then evaluated to one loop order, or order $(t^\perp)^2$, as shown in Figure $\ref{fig:coord_system}$.

 We find that the interlayer conductivity is given to this order by:

 where $\v{k}_B = ea (\uv{z}\times \v{B})/\hbar$ and $\tilde{A}^B$ is the gauge invariant piece of the in-plane Fermi liquid's spectral function with a perpendicular magnetic field of $B\cos\theta'$.
 Physically this can be interpreted as follows.
 As the particle hops between layers it gets a momentum kick of $\v{k}_B$, arising from the in-plane magnetic field, as is reflected by the momentum difference between the spectral functions.
 The hopping $t^\perp_{\v{k}}$ can be thought of as occurring between the two layers and thus it acquires only half of the momentum kick.
 Further the out-of-plane magnetic field will enter via the spectral function $\tilde{A}^B$.
 In the semi-classical limit this out-of-plane field will induce orbits in-plane that will be reflected as oscillation in $\tilde{A}^B$.